KovaaK/SensitivityMatcher/README.md

 Press `Alt+\` to halt.

-Angle residuals are handled by a floating point accumulator.
-By observing gradual view drifts over many cycles, the script can be used to accurately measure any game's base yaw to 16 significant digits.
+The script can also be used to accurately measure any game's base yaw, by observing gradua view drifts over many cycles.
+Because angle residuals are handled by a floating point accumulator, the measurement is accurate to 16 significant digits.

 This eliminates the need to trust paywalled calculators that may or may not have accurate numbers.